Lorne Edgar Campbell: In and out of prison

 At Campbell's trial in 1991 for the cocaine charges, he was convicted and sent back to prison.
-Campbell insists that he was really was going to buy an "used Chevrolet" and has said of his 1991 conviction: "That's the only one [conviction] that I was truly innocent in".
+Campbell insists that he really was going to buy a "used Chevrolet" and has said of his 1991 conviction: "That's the only one [conviction] that I was truly innocent in".
 He found Millhaven more depressing and dismal than during his first time there in 1983–1985 as most of the prison luxuries had been removed to make life harsher.
-He also found that Millhaven more or less racially segregated as tensions between white, black, Asian and First Nations prisoners ensured that they had to be kept apart to prevent fights, an aspect of life at Millihaven that was not present during his first period of incarceration there.
+He also found that Millhaven more or less racially segregated as tensions between white, black, Asian and First Nations prisoners ensured that they had to be kept apart to prevent fights, an aspect of life at Millhaven that was not present during his first period of incarceration there.

 Cigarette smuggler

 After his parole from prison in March 1993, Campbell remembered that Satan's Choice was "making money hand over fist".
 On 14 April 1993, his wife Charmaine died of cancer.
 Campbell, together with three others members of the Oshawa chapter, were hired as the guards for cigarette smugglers on the Mohawk St. Regis/Akwesasne reservation that spanned across the international border in upstate New York and eastern Ontario.
 For his work, Campbell received an average of some $3,000–$4,000 per day in cash as his salary.
 The high taxes applied to cigarettes in Canada led to a flourishing black market.
 Campbell kept guard over boxes of contraband cigarettes that arrived on trucks on the American side of the border and were loaded onto speedboats to take across the St. Lawrence River.
 Each boat carried an average of some 80 boxes, each of one which contained 50 cartons of cigarettes.
 The wholesale value of one boatload of cigarettes was about $56,000 Canadian dollars, with the retail value being about $320,000 Canadian dollars.

 The work was dangerous as rival gangs were known to hijack the speedboats with the intention of seizing the contraband cigarettes for themselves, causing Campbell to keep a machine gun on his person at all times when crossing the St. Lawrence.
 Campbell recalled about the night crossings of the St. Lawrence: "There was only smugglers and lakers [ships that sail the Great Lakes] on the water at night.
 They were just looking at each other".
 As the police constantly searched trucks in eastern Ontario for contraband cigarettes, the American cigarettes were loaded onto cars that went to either Toronto or Montreal.
 Unknown to Campbell, the suppliers of the American end of the smuggling network were the Northern Brands International unit of the RJR Nabisco Holdings Corporation.